-uThukela district municipality had adopted the draft asset management policy and procedure manual together with the operational, repairs and maintenance plan on the 31 March 2025 together with the draft budget.
+uThukela district municipality had adopted the asset management policy and procedure manual together with the operational, repairs and maintenance plan on the 30th of May 2025 together with the budget.
 The municipality has set aside the budget to renew its infrastructure assets and other assets, as they are used in rendering the core function of the district municipality.